lforalaska/my-gatsby-project/content/posts/2021-01-07-my-writing-process.md

 draft: false
 date: 2021-01-07T19:26:04.099Z
 description: "I've received a lot of positive feedback for my \"About Me\" section's writing style.
-Since then, a few people have approached me about my writing process and approach.
+Since then, a few people have asked me about my writing process and approach.
 I would not consider myself to be a professional (or even amateur) writer.
 The goal of this article is just to outline my thought process around writing. "
 category: advice
 ---
 I've received a lot of positive feedback for my "About Me" section's writing style.
-Since then, a few people have approached me about my writing process and approach.
+Since then, a few people have asked me about my writing process and approach.
 I would not consider myself to be a professional (or even amateur) writer.
 The goal of this article is just to outline my thought process around writing.
 This is broadly applicable to most forms of writing.

 - - -